sdss/mangadap/docs/spectralindices.rst

 .. |ang|   unicode:: U+212B

+.. include:: links.rst

 .. _spectralindices:

 Spectral-Index Parameters
 =========================

+The spectral indices to be measured by the DAP are divided into two
+groups: (1) absorption-line indices that measure the equivalent width of an absorption feature and (2) bandhead or color indices that measure the ratio of fluxes is in two passbands.
+Both sets of indices are measured using :class:`mangadap.proc.spectralindices.SpectralIndices`; see :ref:`spectral-index-measurements`.

 Absorption-line Index Parameters
 --------------------------------

+The table below provides a compilation of absorption-line indices.
+Recent survey-level runs of the DAP have included all of these measurements.

 +-----------+-----------------------+-----------------------+----------------------+-------+-------+------+
 | Name      | Main Passband (|ang|) | Blue Sideband (|ang|) | Red Sideband (|ang|) | Frame | Units |  Ref |